-The size of the global fleet of cars is in excess of 750 million.
-People's experience in their cars has changed in many ways, and yet at a fundamental level, the time spent in a car adds little to one’s life, one's sense of contentedness, or the environment.
-Yet Americans spend more than 15 hours driving per week, and consume 19% of their meals in their car.
+Globally, there are more than 1 billion cars in use.
+People's experiences in their cars have changed in many ways, and yet at a fundamental level, the time spent in a car adds little to one’s life, one's sense of contentedness, or the environment.
+Yet Americans spend more than 15 hours driving per week and consume 19% of their meals in their car.

 The intent of this project was to use this new layer of information to redefine the in-car experience.
 Given the ubiquity of information and multimedia technology, it is difficult to avoid creating flashy, indulgent, or “technology-push” experiences, rather than helping to create meaningful experiences.
 Behavioral studies show that experiential cues, feedback systems, and framing of information have deep influences on people's patterns of behavior and their level of contentedness.